Research Officer, School of Public Health

 Categories: Academic-related Staff

-Applications are invited for appointment as Research Officer in the School of Public Health (Ref.: 499042), to commence as soon as possible on a two-year fixed-term basis, with the possibility of renewal subject to satisfactory performance.
+Applications are invited for appointment as Research Officer in the Division of Health Economics, Policy and Management of the School of Public Health (Ref.: 512290), to commence as soon as possible on a two-year fixed term basis, with the possibility of renewal subject to satisfactory performance.

 Applicants should possess a Master’s degree or above in health policy or health services research, with at least five years’ work experience in public health research and a good publication track record.
 They should have a strong quantitative background; proficiency using R, SAS or other statistical packages; and an excellent command of written and spoken English.
 Preference will be given to those with proven expertise in microsimulation modelling, time-series analysis, and data visualisation.
 A demonstrated record of conference presentations and research grants would be highly advantageous.

 The appointee will oversee several research projects in health economics and policy, supervise a research team, and lead interdisciplinary research to evaluate a vaccine safety programme.
 He/She will analyse data, draft publications, manage budgets, report to funding agencies, liaise with international collaborators, and perform other duties as assigned.